Current Clocks

 2014 ➔ ClockThing2 was developed using a small processor module (with built in WiFi) called the "Espressif ESP8266", and it used 7-segment digital displays and later LED dot-matrix displays (like we see on some billboards).
 It can use an internet time reference or it can also use a GPS satellite receiver as a time reference.
-Documents: Phillip's Clock Thing v2.7.pdf, there is also this NTP Clock Overview.
+Documents: Phillip's Clock Thing v2.7.pdf, NTP Clock Overview.

 2024 ➔ ClockThing3 was developed using a processor module called the "Espressif ESP32-S3" with an LCD screen.
 Documents: PhillipsClockThing3_v2.pdf.